fallflame/CarND-DriveGame/README.md

 I need to adjust the parameters to fit our image size.
 As I don't have enough experience on these parameters like kernal size and feature size, I consult models as AlexNet, VGG16, try the parameters they use and test them in experienment.
 Finally, I reduced it to 4 convolutional layers + 4 fully-conntected layers as the performance are similar.
 The car is able to drive on itself and make 3 to 5 turns.

 To improve the model's robustness, I use the left camera image and right camera image.
-I add(minus) 0.045 steering angle for left(right) images.
-Use these images to train the car go back when it get deviated.
+I add(minus) 0.045 steering angle for left(right) images, use these images to train the car go back when it get deviated.